 Tom Riddle Jr. came looking for his maternal family in Little Hangleton and discovered a disheveled Morfin in the filthy Gaunt hovel.
 He learned of the history of his mother and father, then Stupefied Morfin.
 He went across to the Riddle house, murdered his father and grandparents with Morfin’s wand, then returned to the Gaunt house.
 There he placed a Memory Modification charm on Morfin so that when Ministry officials arrived, Morfin proudly boasted of killing the Muggles.
 Morfin’s wand proved to be the murder weapon and he was carted off to Azkaban.

-The murders are said to have happened in Tom Riddle's sixteenth year.
+The murders are said to have happened in the summer of Tom Riddle's sixteenth year.